mbrennwa/pypsucurvetrace/docs/examples/examples.rst

 Working with the |curveprocess| program
 ---------------------------------------

-To determine the characteristic parameters from the curve data measured from a 300B tube at 300 V and 60 mA:
+To determine the characteristic parameters of a batch of 300B tubes at U1 = 300 V and I1 = 60 mA:

 .. code-block:: console

-   curveprocess --U1I1 [300,0.06] 300B_1.dat
+   curveprocess --U1I1 [300,0.06] 300B_*.dat

 The program will output the results in comma-separated tabular form: